Efficient Personalized Speech Enhancement through Self-Supervised Learning: Proposed Self-Supervised Methods for Personalized Speech Enhancement

-We hypothesize that the quality of the pretraining procedure greatly impacts how the denoising model will personalize when the clean speech for finetuning is not enough.
-Even if the premixed noisy speech set $\mathbb{\tilde{S}}_\text{te}$ and the deformation noise set $\mathbb{N}_\text{tr}$ are large, the quality of the features learned through PseudoSE are bounded by how noisy $\mathbb{\tilde{S}}_\text{te}$ really is.
+We hypothesize that the quality of the pretraining procedure greatly impacts how the downstream denoising model will personalize.
+Even if the premixed noisy speech set $\SSnpretrain$ and the deformation noise set $\Ntrain$ are large, the quality of the features learned through PseudoSE are bounded by how noisy $\SSnpretrain$ really is.
 Our proposed \textit{contrastive mixtures} (CM) pretraining procedure addresses this by employing a pairwise contrastive learning mechanism.
+In the CM framework, the denoising model $f(\cdot)$ pretrains over \textit{pairs} of mixtures ($\tilde{\bm{x}}_1$, $\tilde{\bm{x}}_2$) and outputs pseudo-cleaned estimates ($\tilde{\bm{y}}_1$, $\tilde{\bm{y}}_2$).
+We create two kinds of mixture pairs, \textit{positive} and \textit{negative}, which are illustrated in Figure \ref{fig:cm_framework}.